bbbradsmith/lotwtool/readme.txt

 This is an editor for Legacy of the Wizard (NES) and Dragon Slayer IV (Famicom).
 It will allow full editing of as much of the game's content as I can provide.

+The MSX1 and MSX2 versions are now supported as well, through separate builds.
+These do not have quite as many features as the NES version, but the map is still fully editable.

 Download:
 https://github.com/bbbradsmith/lotwtool/releases